-Katie Cincotta graduated from Fairfield University with a BA in international studies.
-While at Fairfield, she took a course on Victorian British Literature, which is where she discovered her love for the works of Robert Louis Stevenson.
-She continued her studies at The George Washington University, and graduated with a MA in global communication.
-While in Washington, DC she spent much of her time visiting the Smithsonian Museums.
-Katie moved to St Helena 3 years ago, and was thrilled to discover the RLS Museum.
-Since 2016, Katie has been strategic initiatives manager at The Culinary Institute of America, where she manages thought leadership programs for the college.
+Katie Cincotta graduated from Fairfield University with a BA in international studies and a concentration in English.
+While at Fairfield, she took a course on Victorian British Literature, where she discovered her love for the works of Robert Louis Stevenson.
+She later moved to Washington, DC to continue her studies at The George Washington University and graduated with a MA in global communications.
+While in DC, Katie spent much of her time visiting the Smithsonian and fostering a passion for museums.
+In 2016, Katie moved to the Napa Valley, and was thrilled to discover the RLS Museum.

 Dianne attended the University of Nebraska and Bemidji State University, where she earned her B.S. in Education.
 She taught in the Minneapolis School District and continued her educational career in Southern California, teaching in Huntington Beach and Long Beach school districts.
 In 1971, Dianne and her family moved to Napa Valley.
 After raising a family, she worked in the hospitality industry, both in wineries and restaurants.
 Dianne has been a loyal supporter of the Robert Louis Stevenson Museum since 2006.